GiGurra/heisenberg/README.md

     * This is where the heisenberg project started

 ## Heisenberg helps with (w/o data loss)
-* Persistence of partially defined and evolving data
+* Persistence of evolving/dynamic data
-* Routing of partially defined and evolving data
+* Routing of evolving/dynamic data
-* Statically typed manipulation of dynamic data
+* Statically typed manipulation of evolving/dynamic data
-* Migration & consolidation of dynamic data
+* Migration & consolidation of evolving/dynamic data
-* Validation of dynamic data
+* Validation of evolving/dynamic data

 ## Key features